Ruiquan5514/Federated-Linear-Contextual-Bandits/README.md

 ```
 CollaborativeFilteringCopy.py is directly modified from the Github project: *Collaborative-Filtering* (https://github.com/kevalmorabia97/Collaborative-Filtering).

+MovieLens-100K (Harper, F.M. and Konstan, J.A.
+(2015) The MovieLens Datasets: History and context.
+ACM Trans.
+Intract.
+Intell.
+Syst., 5(4).)

 ## Optimization Problem
 To solve multi-client G-optimal design or its equivalent Determinant Maximizaion subject to multi-constraints, use the function `OptimalExperiment` in minVar.py.